Skip to main content

 Authentication

-Custom tools can call endpoints with no authentication, manual headers, or OAuth 2.0 client credentials.
+Custom tools can call endpoints with no authentication, fixed headers, AI-generated headers, or OAuth 2.0 client credentials.

 MethodUse forHow to configure